 Download the program flyer.

-Claus Offe is Professor Emeritus of Political Sociology at the Hertie School of Governance.
+Claus Offe is Professor Emeritus of Political Sociology at the Hertie School.
 He has held chairs for Political Science and Political Sociology at the Universities of Bielefeld (1975-1989) and Bremen (1989-1995), as well as at the Humboldt-Universität in Berlin (1995-2005).
 He worked as fellow and visiting professor at, among others, the Institutes for Advanced Study at Stanford and Princeton, the Australian National University, Harvard University, the University of California, Berkeley.

 Boris Vormann is Professor of Politics at Bard College Berlin.
 Before joining Bard College Berlin, Vormann was a visiting professor in political science at Freie Universität’s John-F.-Kennedy Institute for North American Studies and a lecturer at New York University's Berlin Campus.
 He has held visiting positions at the CUNY Graduate Center, Harvard University and New York University.
 A regular commentator on public policy debates for different German media outlets, he has lectured widely in Germany, Canada, the UK, France and Jordan.
 He was the first political scientist to receive the Fulbright American Studies Award from the German Fulbright Commission (2015).
 (Photo credit: Milena Schlösser)